Railway accidents in South Australia: Cadney Park, 2010

-At about 0618 on Thursday 25 November 2010, freight train 4DA2, operated by FreightLink Pty Ltd, derailed on the Central Australian Railway line just south of Cadney Park.
-There were no injuries as a result of the derailment but there was significant damage to rolling stock and about 300 m of track required renewal.
+On 25 November 2010, freight train 4DA2 derailed on the Central Australian Railway line just south of Cadney Park.
+There were no injuries as a result of the derailment but there was significant damage to rolling stock and about 300m of track required renewal.

 Dry Creek, 2011

-Initial reports indicated that at about 0105 on 11 October 2011 ore train 1901, travelling on the interstate main rail line, collided with grain train 5132 as the grain train was entering the Dry Creek rail yard in Adelaide.
+On 11 October 2011, ore train 1901, travelling on the interstate main rail line, collided with grain train 5132 as the grain train was entering the Dry Creek rail yard in Adelaide.
 No person was injured but there was significant damage to rolling stock.

 Adelaide, 2011

-At 1209 on 24 February 2011 a suburban commuter train (215A) with 17 passengers on board was being routed from the Up South Main Line into platform 5 at the Adelaide Station.
+On 24 February 2011. a suburban Adelaide Metro commuter train (215A) with 17 passengers on board was being routed from the Up South Main Line into platform 5 at Adelaide station.
 At about the same time a second commuter train (G231) with 22 passengers on board that was departing the Adelaide Station passed signal 141 located at the end of platform 3 at low speed.
 Shortly thereafter both drivers realised that their trains would come into conflict and applied their train brakes but it was too late to avoid a collision.
 There were no injuries as a result of the collision; however, both trains sustained minor damage.

 Port Augusta, 2011

-At about 2016 on Friday 6 May 2011, freight train 4PM6 derailed the trailing bogie of the 49th wagon (RQHY 07069C) at Port Augusta near the Carlton Parade level crossing (91.559 km).
+On 6 May 2011, freight train 4PM6 derailed the trailing bogie of the 49th wagon (RQHY 07069C) at Port Augusta near the Carlton Parade level crossing (91.559 km).
 About 1300 m later, the wagon re-railed itself as it entered the road pavement near the Stirling Road level crossing.
 There were no injuries as a result of the derailment but there was minor damage to rolling stock and track.

 Fisher, 2011

-At about 0145 on Saturday 28 May 2011, intermodal freight train 5MP9 was travelling from Melbourne to Perth when it experienced a catastrophic failure of a locomotive wheel at about the 849.700 track kilometre mark near Fisher on the Nullarbor Plain.
+On 28 May 2011, intermodal freight train 5MP9 was travelling from Melbourne to Perth when it experienced a catastrophic failure of a locomotive wheel at about the 849.700 track kilometre mark near Fisher on the Nullarbor Plain.
 There were no injuries.
 The locomotive did not derail but separated wheel fragments damaged the locomotive traction motor and associated components.
 The single-line track incurred four rail breaks and broken sleepers over a distance of about 1 km.

 Keswick, 2015

-At about 0800 on Tuesday 31 March 2015, a freight train entering the Keswick yards (2MP9) collided with the rear of another train (2MP1), derailing four wagons and blocking two level crossings for several hours.
+On 31 March 2015, a freight train entering the Keswick yards (2MP9) collided with the rear of another train (2MP1), derailing four wagons and blocking two level crossings for several hours.